 - French buttercream will have a yellow tint (due to the egg yolks and butter), so keep that in mind if you’re planning to ice your cake

-If you like whipped cream icing, you’ll love German buttercream.
-Light yet decadent, this buttercream combines custard and butter for a tasty topping to your favorite cake recipe.
-German buttercream is also less sweet than traditional frostings, making it a nice alternative to those who enjoy less sugary icing.
+If you like whipped cream frosting, you’ll love German buttercream.
+Light yet decadent, this custard based buttercream combines custard and butter for a tasty topping to your favorite cake recipe.
+German buttercream is also less sweet than traditional frostings, making it a nice alternative to those who enjoy less sugary frosting.

 - This frosting needs to be kept cold as it will melt at room temperature

-- Watch your time while making this icing to make sure nothing overcooks
+- Watch your time while making this frosting to make sure nothing overcooks

 - This frosting works best with a flavorful base, like a rich chocolate cake